paroxetine hydrochloride tablets

 - medicines used to treat depression, anxiety, mood swings or schizophrenia, including medicines you buy without a doctor's prescription.
-Examples of these medicines include pimozide, thioridazine, tryptophan and St John's Wort, perphenazine, risperidone, lithium
+Examples of these medicines include pimozide, thioridazine, tryptophan and St John's Wort, perphenazine, risperidone, lithium or ato

 - medicines used in anaesthesia or to treat chronic pain, specifically fentanyl and tramadol.

 - medicines used to lower blood pressure or treat heart conditions such as metoprolol or flecainide

 - phenytoin, carbamazepine, phenobarbital and other medicines used to control epilepsy (anti-convulsants)